upsidedownlabs/upsidedownlabs.github.io/guides/troubleshoot/recording_quality_eeg/index.rst

 To verify correct electrode placement and good signal quality, try the following actions and observe their expected EEG responses.

 - **Eye Blinks**
-Expect sharp deflections or spikes when you blink.
+Blinking creates sharp spikes in the EEG signal - these are EOG artifacts caused by eye movements.

 .. figure:: ../media/eye_blink.*
     :align: center
     :alt: Eye blink waveform

+    Eye blink waveform

 - **Jaw Clench**
-A strong jaw clench produces high-amplitude artifacts in the EEG signal due to facial muscle activity.
+A strong jaw clench produces EMG artifacts in the EEG signal - these are due to facial muscle activity.

 .. figure:: ../media/jaw_clench.*
     :align: center
     :alt: Jaw clench waveform

+    Jaw clench waveform

 - **Alpha Waves (Eyes Closed)**

 .. note:: This may or may not be easily observable for all users.

-Close your eyes and stay relaxed.
-Look for rhythmic waveforms in the 8–12 Hz range, typically more visible in occipital channels.
+Close your eyes and relax.
+We're recording EEG from the frontal cortex to observe alpha waves (8–12 Hz), which appear more clearly when you're calm.

 .. figure:: ../media/alpha_waves.*
     :align: center
     :alt: Alpha waves EEG

+    Alpha waves EEG

 - **Beta Candle Test**